istio/istio.io/content/en/docs/setup/install/istioctl/index.md

 ### Patching the output manifest

-The `IstioOperator` CR input to `istioctl` is used to generate the output manifest containing the Kubernetes resources to be applied to the cluster.
+The `IstioOperator` CR, input to `istioctl`, is used to generate the output manifest containing the Kubernetes resources to be applied to the cluster.
 The output manifest can be further customized to add, modify or delete resources through the `IstioOperator` [overlays](/docs/reference/config/istio.operator.v1alpha1/#K8sObjectOverlay) API, after it is generated but before it is applied to the cluster.